jetthoughts/jetthoughts.github.io/content/blog/ultimate-guide-hiring-ruby-on-rails-developers.md

 ### Scoring System

-- **1: Poor** -- Did not address the question adequately
+- **1: Poor** - Did not address the question adequately

-- **2: Fair** -- Provided some relevant information but lacked depth
+- **2: Fair** - Provided some relevant information but lacked depth

-- **3: Good** -- Answered the question with sufficient detail
+- **3: Good** - Answered the question with sufficient detail

-- **4: Very Good**-- Answered thoroughly with clear and relevant examples
+- **4: Very Good** - Answered thoroughly with clear and relevant examples

-- **5: Excellent** -- Provided exceptional detail and insight, demonstrating strong capability
+- **5: Excellent** - Provided exceptional detail and insight, demonstrating strong capability

 Evaluating Candidates
 ---------------------